Act TravelWise Annual Conference & AGM - Thursday 31 January 2019, Birmingham

 The field of mobility management is undergoing rapid change with new technologies and experimental shared transport ventures.
 How will these external changes affect the sector, in terms of new policies, practices and opportunities, as well as new skills and roles required?
 How will we develop the policies and legal frameworks to best manage these disruptive technologies?
 At the same time, how can we best access the innovation developed internally within the sustainable transport sector?

 This year's Annual Conference will address these questions and more, as it seeks to equip transport practitioners with the tools needed to adapt to innovation and change.
-Through a series of six highly interactive workshops organised into two streams, we will share our knowledge and experience, working hands-on with leading practitioners and strategists in the field - and gaining inspiration and guidance to take back home.
+Through a series of six sessions, we will share our knowledge and experience, working hands-on with leading practitioners and strategists in the field - and gaining inspiration and guidance to take back home.

 Please direct any conference-related questions to Randall Ghent on 07960 180851 / firstname.lastname@example.org.